*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Founder & Lead Designer

 The phrases I heard most were “sit still” and “be quiet.”
-Because I couldn’t do either, they were followed by “get out.”
+Because I couldn’t do either, they were usually followed by “get out!”

-I was way more interested in what was going on inside my head than anything happening around me.
+I was far more interested in what was going on inside my head than anything happening around me.
 My thoughts felt alive.
-I could disappear into them for hours
+I could disappear into them for hours.

-So getting in trouble didn’t mean much to me.
-If anything, it gave me space to go back inside.
+So getting in trouble didn’t feel like punishment.
+If anything, it gave me more space to retreat inward.

 Not long after, some friends died.
 Others went to prison.
 By the time I was twenty, my body was shutting down.